nfour/atom-null-syntax/readme.md

-# Null syntax
+# Null Syntax

-A syntax theme for Atom which tries to hide punctuation, delimiters and other cruft.
-Consists of a `red, orange, yellow, grass, lime, cyan, blue, purple` color spectrum.
+A syntax theme for Atom.
+Fades out structural elements, highlights control flow elements.

+- Reds correspond with operators, built-ins and keyword operators.
+- Orange with functions and function-calls.
+- Yellows/Gold for constants and built-in constants like `this`, `false`.
+- Yellow/Greens for entities, classes.
+- Blues for integers, regexp, strings and keys.
+- Gray/Purple for comments
+- Gray for braces, parens, semicolons, commas and storage keywords like `let`, `async`
+- Whites for everything else, such as general variables.

-Focus:
+Language Focus:
-- Javascript (language-babel)
+- Javascript with `language-babel`
 - JSX, HTML
-- CSS, Less
+- CSS, Less, Stylus
 - Markdown